 Officers with an interest and training in security felt unprepared (and sometimes unwilling) to be healthcare providers.
 One outwardly stoic officer, when asked what one change to the jail would be most valuable, emphatically said “more mental health services” for inmates, and described his own stress and frustration.
 It became obvious that for the jail to better serve the people it incarcerated, it had to also address the wellbeing of staff members.

-Through our research, we identified that each of these users of the jail system needed their basic needs met, a sense of dignity, a support network, a useful purpose to their day, a mountaintop perspective, and a clear path to a better future.
+Through our research, we identified that each of these (voluntary or involuntary) users of the jail system needed: their basic needs met, a sense of dignity, a support network, a useful purpose to their day, a mountaintop perspective, and a clear path to a better future.

 The experiences captured during research were turned into six shared user needs.